 Boerne ISD is a fast-growth school district in a vibrant and active development region of Central Texas.
-In an effort to mitigate overcrowding at our campuses, BISD must endeavor to level and balance the enrollment at each school.
-Thus, the district may grant only a limited number of transfers from one school to another within BISD.
-This is necessary because our constantly growing community forecasts overcrowding difficulties in every attendance area.
-As of April 2020, the only elementary campuses eligible to accept 2020-21 transfers based on projected enrollment include Fabra, Curington, Herff, Cibolo Creek, and Fair Oaks Ranch.
+In an effort to mitigate overcrowding at our campuses, student transfer availability is determined annually for each school/K-12 grade level based on projected enrollment, classroom capacity, District and state staffing rations, the growth rate for each school and other critical factors.
+As of June 2022, the only elementary campuses eligible to accept 2022-23 transfers based on projected enrollment are Herff and Cibolo Creek Elementary Schools.

-Please realize that re-zoning of attendance areas will be a necessity every 3 to 5 years and no area of Boerne ISD is temporarily or permanently immune.
-Parents who live in Boerne should expect their children could be re-zoned several times during their K-12 experience.
+Please note: Attendance zone adjustments will be a necessity every 3 to 5 years, and no area of Boerne ISD is temporarily or permanently immune.
+Parents who live within Boerne ISD's boundaries should expect their children could be rezoned several times during their K-12 experience.